radiantone/inferencegraph/README.md

 - Extensible
 - Uses Classes.
 Typescript
 - Powerful rules with conditions (when), assertions, retractions and functional side-effects (do's)
 - Automatic planning.
 Functional attributes of rules are built into a functional "plan" during inference chaining.
-Once the engine has compelted its inferences, an executable (and ordered) plan is returned that executes asynchronously returning Promises.
+Once the engine has completed its inferences, an executable (and ordered) plan is returned that executes asynchronously returning Promises.

 # Classes